Anyloan Australia :: News

 Finance News

-01 Jan 2026: Paige Estritori
+10 Feb 2026: Paige Estritori

-01 Jan 2026: Paige Estritori
+10 Feb 2026: Paige Estritori

 The Australian mortgage market has witnessed a significant surge in refinancing activity, with nearly 100,000 loans refinanced in the June 2025 quarter.
-This marks the highest level since September 2023 and reflects homeowners' proactive responses to recent interest rate cuts by the Reserve Bank of Australia (RBA).
-Find out now if you qualify and compare rates, offers and options from multiple lenders - without a credit check! - read more
+This marks the highest level since September 2023 and reflects homeowners' proactive responses to recent interest rate cuts by the Reserve Bank of Australia (RBA). - read more

-APRA Implements New Cap on High Debt-to-Income Home Loans
+APRA's New Cap on High Debt-to-Income Home Loans: What Borrowers Need to Know

-APRA Implements New Cap on High Debt-to-Income Home Loans
+APRA's New Cap on High Debt-to-Income Home Loans: What Borrowers Need to Know

 The Australian Prudential Regulation Authority (APRA) has announced a significant policy change aimed at mitigating risks in the housing market.
 Effective February 2026, APRA will implement a cap on high debt-to-income (DTI) home loans, limiting banks to issuing no more than 20% of new home loans with DTI ratios of six times or higher.
 This measure applies to both owner-occupier and investor loans, excluding new housing developments. - read more